nikolajsokunevs/template/README.md

-Selenium / Feign (REST) / JUnit5 sample project
+Selenium / Allure / JUnit5
 =======================
 ### How to run test?
         mvn clean install test    - execute all tests